The email deliverability guide to staying out of spam

 Gmail

 Google's email sender guidelines classify anyone sending 5,000 or more messages per day to Gmail accounts as a bulk sender.
-That classification is permanent - once you hit the threshold, you can't go back by reducing volume.
+That classification is permanent, so once you hit the threshold, you can't go back by reducing volume.

 Bulk senders must:

-- Authenticate with SPF, DKIM, and DMARC (at minimum
+• Authenticate with SPF, DKIM, and DMARC (at minimum p=none)

-- Support one-click unsubscribe for marketing emails (via
+• Support one-click unsubscribe for marketing emails (via List-Unsubscribe and List-Unsubscribe-Post headers)

 Enforcement has been fully active since November 2025.
-Non-compliant mail is now rejected outright with permanent 5xx error codes, not filtered to spam but bounced before it ever reaches a mailbox.
+Non-compliant mail is rejected with permanent 5xx error codes, meaning it bounces before it ever reaches a mailbox.

 Yahoo